-After your coverage under the Fund begins, it is important that you notify the Fund Office immediately by calling toll-free 800-529-3863 if you have either a change of address or one of the changes in status described below, including:
+After your coverage under the Fund begins, it is important that you notify the Fund Office immediately by calling 212-366-7300 or toll-free 800-529-3863 if you have either a change of address or a change in family status, including:

-- marriage, divorce or annulment; - birth, adoption of a child or placement of a child with you for adoption; - you are not working and you are receiving Workers' Compensation benefits or disability benefits; - a dependent child reaches a limiting age or otherwise ceases to be eligible for dependent coverage (for example, due to marriage or end of full-time studies); - you or your dependent becomes entitled to Medicare or Medicaid;
+- marriage, divorce or annulment; - birth, adoption of a child or placement of a child with you for adoption; - a dependent child reaches a limiting age or otherwise ceases to be eligible for dependent coverage (for example, due to marriage or end of full-time studies); - you take a leave of absence, including military leave and leave for family or medical purposes; - a covered dependent dies; or

-- you take a leave of absence, including military leave and leave for family or medical purposes; - a covered dependent dies; or - your employment status changes (i.e., termination or commencement of employment; strike or lockout; commencement of or return from an unpaid leave of absence; or if the eligibility conditions of another employee benefit plan you or your dependents participate in change and as a result, that individual becomes or ceases to be eligible under another plan).
+To cover an eligible dependent, you must provide proof of dependent status, as specified by the Fund Office. your employment status changes, i.e., termination or commencement of employment; strike or lockout; commencement of or return from an unpaid leave of absence; or if the eligibility conditions of another employee benefit plan you or your dependents participate in change and as a result, that individual becomes (or ceases to be) eligible under another plan.

 If you have coverage when a child is born, your newborn will automatically be covered under your medical coverage for illness or Injury for 30 days from the date of birth.
-To continue coverage for your child beyond that time, you need to enroll the child, so be sure to call the Fund Office at 800-529-3863.
+To continue coverage for your child beyond that time, you need to enroll the child, so be sure to call the Fund Office at 212-366-7300 or 800-529-3863.